seanlnge/multyx/README.md

 Allow the MultyxItem and any of its children to be edited by the client.

 Returns same MultyxItem

+#### `MultyxItem.disabled`

+Boolean representing whether or not the MultyxItem is disabled, or able to be edited by the client.

+#### `MultyxItem.relay()`

+Relay any changes on the value of this MultyxItem to the client, along with any other public clients able to view it.
+Calling this after a client connection has already been established can be memory-inefficient, as this MultyxItem along with any children will all relay their values along with their constraints.

+Returns same MultyxItem

+#### `MultyxItem.unrelay()`

+Stop sending any changes on the value of this MultyxItem to the client, along with any other public clients able to view it.
+This does not change whether or not the client can edit or view this MultyxItem, and the Multyx server will still send the value of the MultyxItem to the agent along with any public clients on MultyxItem instantiation.

+Returns same MultyxItem

+#### `MultyxItem.relayed`

+Boolean representing whether or not changes in the value of the MultyxItem is being relayed to the client and any other public clients.

 #### `MultyxItem.removePublic(team: MultyxTeam)`